 Paladin was launched in 2013 after our Founder Laura Richards and other changed the law to create a specific criminal offence of stalking.

-Laura developed the Domestic Abuse, Stalking and Harassment and Honour based Violence Risk Checklist (DASH 2009) on behalf of ACPO and in partnership with Safe Lives (formerly Co-ordinated Action Against Domestic Abuse (CAADA)) to inform early identification, intervention and prevention.
-This tool is now used by thousands of professionals on a daily basis to help them deal effectively with victims of stalking, domestic abuse and honour based violence.
+Paladin uses the Domestic Abuse, Stalking and Harassment and Honour based Violence Risk Checklist (DASH 2009) which was developed by Laura Richards on behalf of ACPO and in partnership with Safe Lives (formerly Co-ordinated Action Against Domestic Abuse (CAADA)) to inform early identification, intervention and prevention.
+This tool is also used by thousands of professionals on a daily basis to help them deal effectively with victims of stalking, domestic abuse and honour based violence.

-Our Board is made up of experienced and award winning professionals including our Chair Rachel Horman who is a solicitor, Laura Richards, Allan Aubeelack former police officer, Shonagh Dillon CEO of Aurora New Dawn, Dr Eleanor Aston, Zoe Dronfield, Baroness Jan Royall and Tom Cottew.
+Our Board is made up of experienced and award winning professionals including our Chair Rachel Horman who is a solicitor Allan Aubeelack former police officer, Zoe Dronfield, Zoe Jones and Tom Cottew.
 Our patron is philanthropist and prison reformer Lady Edwina Grosvenor.

 We are delighted that Lady Edwina Grosvenor, the second daughter of the 6th Duke of Westminster and fervent campaigner against injustice, has agreed to be patron of Paladin, the National Stalking Advocacy Service.
 She supported the stalking law reform campaign, attended the launch in the House of Lords in July 2013 and gave a key note address at Paladinâ€™s first anniversary event in 2014.